mabdulkadr/Scripts/JoinUnjoinComputerTool/README.md

 ---

 ## License

-This project is licensed under the [MIT License](LICENSE).
+This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).

 ---

-**Disclaimer**: Use these scripts at your own risk.
-Ensure you understand their impact before running them in a production environment.
-Always review and test scripts thoroughly.
+**Disclaimer**: This script is provided as-is.
+Test it in a staging environment before deploying it to production.
+The author is not responsible for any unintended outcomes resulting from its use.